olavt/AzureKubernetes/README.md

 ## Configure HTTPS Ingress

+### Configure your AKS cluster for Helm

+Make sure you read and follow the steps outlined in this article: [Install applications with Helm in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/kubernetes-helm)

 Run these commands from an Azure CLI (where Helm is installed by default)

 Make sure you have configured Kubectl as described earlier to allow access to your AKS cluster.